Where the homemade dressing love all began!

-And if you want a more condensed and sauce-like consistency, try out this Balsamic Reduction recipe.
+If you’re looking for a more condensed and sauce-like consistency, try out this Balsamic Glaze recipe.

 - Oil.
-Select a better quality olive oil for the best results.
+Select a better quality extra virgin olive oil for the best taste.
 Avocado oil will also work great in this recipe.

 - Sweetener.
 Either honey, maple syrup, or agave nectar can all be used in equal amounts.
 You can also substitute a few drops of liquid stevia extract if you’re on a low-carb or keto diet.

 - Optional Add-ins.
-Enhance the flavor with fresh rosemary or thyme, a clove of crushed garlic, pepper, or even lemon juice.
+Enhance the flavor and increase the health benefits with fresh rosemary or thyme, garlic clove, pepper, Italian seasoning, or even lemon juice.

 Add everything to a High Speed Blender, Mini Food Processor, bowl, or mason jar.

-A NutriBullet is the easiest way as it blends and emulsifies everything up beautifully and is super quick to clean.
+Pro Tip: A NutriBullet blends and emulsifies everything beautifully and is super quick to clean.

 FAQs